vladstudennikov/queueManagementSystem/README.md

 3. Usertypes in the app: operator, monitor, admin, superuser.
 Data about each user, their logins and passwords are stored in the database.

 4. How queue management system works from client`s side:
 When customer come to the establishment, he should enter the queue, which could be done with the help of administrator.
 Each visitor in the queue has a number, we can say that the visitor in the queue is represented by this particular number.
 Lets call this number as the position in the queue.
-Suppose after entering the queue customer`s position is 6.
+Suppose after entering the queue customers position is 6.
 After the visitor has queued, his number will appear in the queue shown on a screen.

 ![image](https://github.com/vladstudennikov/queueManagementSystem/assets/91913216/67be4a7e-358c-46a5-aa42-adf57a26fb02)